Reduce, Reuse, Recycle

 If the dictionary lookup produces a code-pointer,

-to the selected method.
+we jump to the selected method.

 Otherwise, the actor transaction is aborted.